California Living Trusts: How to create a Living Trust?

 • You want to make charitable gifts

-• You have substantial assets in an IRA, 401k, or other retirement vehicle
+• You have substantial assets in an IRA, 401k, or other retirement vehicles

 • You anticipate a large inheritance from someone else